MicrosoftDocs/VBA-Docs/api/overview/Library-Reference/msopicturecompress-enumeration-office.md

 ---
-title: MsoPictureCompress Enumeration (Office) ms.assetid: f58e84f7-f284-425f-88df-b8f8578cebeb
+title: MsoPictureCompress enumeration (Office) ms.assetid: f58e84f7-f284-425f-88df-b8f8578cebeb
 ms.date: 06/08/2017
 ms.prod: office
 ---

-# MsoPictureCompress Enumeration (Office)
+# MsoPictureCompress enumeration (Office)

 Specifies whether a picture will be compressed or not when inserted into a file.